wattsworth/joule/docs/quick_start.rst

   </div>

 Now let's add this module to our pipeline.
-We need to create a module configuration file to tell Joule how to execute the module and where to connect its output.
+We need to create a :ref:`sec-modules` file to tell Joule how to execute the module and where to connect its output.
 To do this create the following file: